phenopackets/phenopacket-schema/docs/pedigree.rst

-This element is used to represent a pedigree file (PRD file).A PED file ("pedigree file") describes the family relationships of each sample along with their gender and phenotype.
+This element is used to represent a pedigree file (PRD file).
+A PED file ("pedigree file") describes the family relationships of each sample along with their gender and phenotype (See the detailed description at the `PLINK <http://zzz.bwh.harvard.edu/plink/data.shtml>`_ website for more information).
 PED files are typically used by software for genetic linkage analysis.
 PED files have six mandatory columns, and additional optional columns (that are typically not used in the context of genomic analysis).